jtizon001/ideahub/README.md

 The mandatory fields that MUST be filled out for application to work as intended are:
-- Tweet Amount, which represents the number of tweets to be scraped
+- Tweet Amount, which represents the number of tweets to be scraped.
+If blank, default is set to 2000.

 And one or both of the following
 - Keywords, which will scrape tweets that include the keyword.